 The “Essays” are an alternative, libertarian vision for Greece, and for Europe.
 They are therefore a minority worldview, a message in a bottle floating in a vast and hostile ocean.
 They should be read as such and with an open mind.
 The Essays’ ideological starting point is that civilisation and humanism can only be upheld by a free people.
 When freedom is curtailed or lost, civilisation is curtailed and lost too.

 The Essays claim that social democracy and the grand vision of “United Europe” have failed in Greece, the weakest link of Europe.
-Greece is thus the “canary in the mine”, a harbinger of what the toxicity of crony capitalism can do to economies, societies and individuals.
+Greece is thus the “canary in the coalmine”, a harbinger of what the toxicity of crony capitalism can do to economies, societies and individuals.
 The welfare state will ultimately fail across all of Europe because of demographics but also because it has created generations of people dependent on the state.
 It is only a matter of time before this social contract breaks down.
 History will move on after that, regardless of the haphazard efforts by statist European elites to “save Europe”, the euro and the European welfare system.